seshan-b/EXERCISE___digital_clock/README.md

-# Exercise___digital_clock
+# Exercise Digital Clock

-A simple Digital Clock just using HTML CSS and JavaScript
+## A simple Digital Clock just using HTML CSS and JavaScript